 In a bid to be a safe space for their kids, some parents end up causing their kids to lose out on essential manners and etiquette crucial to their upbringing.
-Sometimes the worst in society might have turned out better if only they had been schooled on proper manners and social habits.
+Sometimes, the worst in society might have turned out better if they had been taught proper manners and social habits.

 And here is why…

 3 Reasons Why Your Kids Need to Learn Good Manners

 1. It teaches them how to build meaningful relationships